gaurav0401/DevOps-CI-CD-Pipeline/README.md

 </ul>

 <h2>Pipeline</h2>
-<p>A pipeline in software engineering team is a set of automated processes which allows DevOps professionals and developer to reliably and efficiently compile, build, and deploy their code to their production compute platforms.
+<p>A  pipeline is a set of automated processes and tools that the development and operations teams use to compile, construct, test, and deploy software code faster and easier
     A pipeline consists of a set of tools which are classified into the following categories such as:

     <ul>